simonhyll/tauri-by-simon/src/introduction.md

 It's very early work in progress!

+It's highly opinionated.

+Its categories aren't alphabetical but rather I've attempted to sort them based on when you're ready to know something.
+Read it from start to finish for the most complete experience, not jumping around as you see fit.

 ## About Simon

 Hi!
 Simon here, some guy from Sweden with a passion for programming.
 Here's some form of summary of my time with Tauri: